praveengouda25/Diabetic-Retinopathy-using-Deep-Learning/README.md

 ## Description
 This project detects diabetic retinopathy severity from retinal fundus images using deep learning.
 It includes a trained ResNet50-based classifier and a Gradio web interface for quick local testing and demo use.
+Diabetic Retinopathy (DR) is a serious eye disease caused by prolonged diabetes, which damages the blood vessels in the retina and can lead to blindness if not detected early.

+- Early detection can prevent severe vision loss
+- Manual diagnosis requires expert ophthalmologists
+- Automated systems can assist in faster and accessible screening

 ## Features
 - Retinal image classification into 5 diabetic retinopathy severity classes